pippim/pippim.github.io/programs/mserve.md

 The "Action" column states the reason for updating is that the file size has increased.
 This was due to album artwork being added to the source files.

+Here's a list of what can appear in "Action" column:

+- "Missing" - In target(other) location (hidden from view)
+- "Same" - within 2 seconds so no action required (hidden)
+- "Error: Size different, time same" - Don't know copy direction
+- "Error: contents different, time same" -    "   "   "   "
+- "OOPS" - programming error that should never happen (hidden)
+- "Copy Trg -> Src (Size)" - Based on size difference
+- "Copy Src -> Trg (Size)" - Based on size difference
+- "Copy Trg -> Src (Diff)" - Based on file difference
+- "Copy Src -> Trg (Diff)" - Based on file difference
+- "Timestamp Trg -> Src" - Prevents future checks
+- "Timestamp Src -> Trg" - Prevents future checks

+The "Src"/"Source" location is the location currently opened in **mserve**.
+The "Trg"/"Target" location is the location that was picked to synchronize with.

+The "OOPS" should never appear but is technically possible if another job is running that updates files in the Source or Target Location.

+Note that for Remote Hosts the `cp` command is used not `scp`.

+For cell phones the last modification time (used to compare files) may not be updated.
+In this case **mserve** creates a virtual filesystem to track what modification times should be.

 ---